openhab/openhab-docs/developers/prerequisites/osgitasks.md

     Hint!
 Find out how can you export packages in OSGi.

-3. Modify the `org.openhab.training.helloosgi` bundle to use the `TimeUtilities` class to display the current time stamp on the console when it is started.
+3. Create an `org.openhab.training.helloosgi.modified` bundle to use the `TimeUtilities` class to display the current time stamp on the console when it is started.

 ### II.
 Services